 All direct costs of water and sewer transmission facilities constructed are capitalized.
-In addition, interest and amortization of bond and trustee expense, where applicable, are capitalized during the period of construction.
+In addition, interest expense where applicable, are capitalized during the period of construction.
 Interest expense is reduced to the extent of any interest income earned on investment of bond proceeds.
 Nonutility property is capitalized at cost.

 The Authority's policy is to capitalize capital assets with a cost or acquisition value at the date of donation of \$5,000 or greater.
 The cost of major improvements is capitalized, while the cost of maintenance and repairs, which does not improve or extend the life of an asset, is expensed.
-The Authority provides for depreciation of capital assets using the straight-line method at amounts estimated to amortize the cost or basis of the assets over their estimated useful lives, as follows:
+The Authority provides for depreciation of capital assets using the straight-line method over their estimated useful lives, as follows:

-Sewer systems 40 years Water systems 30 years Equipment and other 3-40 years
+Sewer systems 40 years

+Water systems 30 years

+Equipment and other 3-40 years

 The Authority has easements and water rights that are considered intangible assets.
 The water rights are related to an agreement the Authority has with the City of Newport News to purchase and treat water to meet long-term water supply needs.
-These water rights are amortized using the straight-line depreciation method over the life of the agreement.
+These water rights are amortized using the straight-line method over the life of the agreement.